 An awards ceremony is an excellent opportunity to celebrate ALL students and the many accomplishments they achieved this year.
 Not just perfect attendance or highest scores, but students who never gave up or were always kind.

 It would be super easy to hold a virtual awards ceremony in the same way you would have held a regular one.
-You could make digital certificates or print them and hold them up.
+You could make digital certificates or print certificates and hold them up.

 I've seen super cute invitations floating around Facebook and Pinterest that highlight this as a red carpet event and even ask students to dress in their best clothes!